-The cost of hiring a divorce lawyer will vary, and depends on a number of factors.
+The cost of hiring a divorce lawyer depends on several factors.

-In all cases, it is wise to consult with a variety of divorce attorneys in your area to find one you feel comfortable with in representing you and get a sense of the cost involved in representing your case.
+It is wise to consult a variety of divorce attorneys in your area.
+Find one you feel comfortable with in representing you and get a sense of the cost involved in representing your case.

 Get Professional Help: Hire a Divorce Attorney

-Divorce is never an easy decision to make, but sometimes it's necessary.
-There's a lot to do in order to get a divorce, and various procedural rules to follow.
-For this reason, it's a good idea to hire an experienced divorce attorney who will be familiar with the divorce process and can advocate on your behalf, both in and out of the courtroom.
+Divorce is never an easy decision to make.
+Sometimes it is in everyone's best interests.
+There's a lot to do to get a divorce and many rules to follow.
+It's a good idea to hire an experienced divorce attorney familiar with the divorce process to advocate on your behalf, in and out of the courtroom.

 Can I Solve This on My Own or Do I Need an Attorney?